Notable People

 He was much closer to a political satirist who happened to live in the comics section.

 Time's 1947 and 1948 coverage catches this well.
 The magazine noted that Li'l Abner repeatedly drifted toward headline material and public controversy.
 One Senate burlesque got the strip pulled from some papers.
-The Shmoo turned into a merchandising and publishing phenomenon because readers understood that Capp's creations were not only funny but socially pointed.
+The Shmoo turned into a merchandising and publishing phenomenon because readers understood that Capp's creations were funny and socially pointed.

 That double function explains his reach.
 He could entertain a mass audience and still smuggle in arguments about class, government, labor, business, and cultural pretension.
 Dogpatch never looked respectable, but respectability was not the point.
 It was freedom.
 Cartoon absurdity let Capp say things that many columnists could not.